-If we were to follow the church calendar strictly, as many Anglican churches do, then we would not sing any Christmas songs (Hark the Herald, Joy to the World, Away in a Manger, O Come All Ye Faithful, etc.) until Christmas Eve, and during Advent we would sing a mixture of Advent songs (O Come, O Come Emmanuel, Come Thou Long Expected Jesus, Lo He Comes on Clouds Descending, etc.) and typical worship songs that we sing in the remainder of the year.
-It has been the practice of my own church—Resurrection Anglican in Woodstock, GA—in years past to follow the church calendar with respect to the choice of music, and delay Christmas songs until Christmas Eve.
+If we were to follow the church calendar strictly, as many Anglican churches do, then we would not sing any true Christmas songs (Hark the Herald, Joy to the World, Away in a Manger, O Come All Ye Faithful, etc.) until Christmas Eve, and during Advent we would sing a mixture of Advent songs (O Come, O Come Emmanuel, Come Thou Long Expected Jesus, Lo He Comes on Clouds Descending, etc.) and typical worship songs that we sing in the remainder of the year.
+In the past it was the practice of my own church—Resurrection Anglican in Woodstock, GA—to follow the church calendar with respect to the choice of music, and delay Christmas songs until Christmas Eve.

-I am the music director at Resurrection, and both now and in previous roles as music director, I have always preferred to add Christmas songs to the traditional Advent hymns during Advent.
-Generally I favor following the church calendar closely, as I think it is full of wisdom, so I wanted to explain why in this case I depart slightly from tradition.
+But since I became the music director at Resurrection a few years ago, and also in previous music director roles, I have always preferred to add a select group of Christmas songs to the hymns during Advent.
+Generally I favor following the church calendar closely, as I think it is full of wisdom, and I certainly understand why a church would choose to hew closely to the traditional practice.
+So I wanted to explain why in this case I depart slightly from tradition.

 The first reason I proposed making this change is that most congregations know very few true Advent songs.
 Those who grew up in the Episcopal or Catholic church will probably know more, but I would only expect others to know two or three.
 As a result, even though we will repeat several songs during Advent (given the short duration of the season), there are not enough known Advent songs to fill up a service that needs 7-8 songs every week.

 By way of explanation, here are the Advent songs I would expect many parishioners to know, though the last two especially are still not as widely known:

 Other Advent songs are great as well, but are not quite as widely known:

 - Hark a Thrilling Voice Is Sounding